HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 ### Undoing logical deletions

 A bundle can be restored using `restore_bundle.py <uuid.<version>` if has not been physically deleted.
-This process uses the info from the deletion table to removes tombstones and deletion marks in the replicas.
+This process uses the info from the deletion table to removes tombstones, and prevent permanent deletion.
 Subscribers of new bundles will receive a notification that a new bundle has arrived.

-Deletion Table Entry:
+Deletion Table Entry Example:

 |Bundle.Version|admin|reason|AWS Deletion Markers (key,ID)|GCP Previous Generations (key, previous generation)|
 |--------------|-----|------|--------------------|------------------------|